By Noam Pianko

 After rethinking the course this past summer, the syllabus now begins:

-Pause for a moment to consider these big human questions
+Pause for a moment to consider these big human questions:

-- What Stories do We Tell?
+- What stories do we tell?

-- For Whom are We Responsible?
+- For whom are we responsible?

-While I still plan to cover much of the same content covered in previous years, my primary object is to impart the idea that Judaism is a religious tradition that grapples with enduring human issues.
+While I still plan to cover much of the same content covered in previous years, my primary object now is to impart the idea that Judaism is a religious tradition that grapples with enduring human issues.
 Students who come looking for what Judaism teaches should leave the course appreciating that asking questions defines Judaism as much as insisting on answers.

-Why Big Questions in Introduction to Judaism?
+Why use big questions in Introduction to Judaism?

 Reframing this course gives me an opportunity to consider one possible new direction.
 In the past, I have seen my primary goal as teaching content about Judaism.
 This course shifts the role of Jewish studies toward providing a set of entry points to universal questions and concerns through the lens of global Jewish experiences.
-Perhaps this shift can expand student interest, build broader campus partnerships, and ultimately, develop more effective ways of teaching Jewish Studies.
+Perhaps this shift can expand student interest, build broader campus partnerships, and ultimately, develop more effective ways of teaching Jewish studies.